GenericMappingTools/gmt/INSTALL.md

 ### RHEL/CentOS

 GMT binary packages are available from Extra Packages for Enterprise Linux (EPEL).
-However, EPEL is far hebind packaging a recent version.
+However, EPEL is far behind packaging a recent version.
 We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow RHEL/CentOS users access the latest GMT releases in an easy way.